MarcoTarasco/ZFBONE/README.md

 ### From FIJI Update Sites

-(Updates do not work for the moment...
-We suggest to do manual installation)

 To install and receive automatic updates, just add ZFBONE in FIJI Update Sites.

 Open FIJI, go to "Help" and click on "Update...".
 Then, click on "Manage update sites" and add ZFBONE.